 The Boston area has a remarkably diverse array of Master of Business Administration (MBA) programs.
 The three schools highlighted in this article are all private institutions located within 20 minutes of the city's center.
 Be sure to take a look at the table below to get info on enrollment figures, costs and more.
 Some additional colleges in the area are also included at the end of the article.

-- Located around eight miles from downtown Boston, Boston College is one of the more affordable options among the major institutions offering MBA programs in the area.
+- Located around five miles from downtown Boston, Boston College is one of the more affordable options among the major institutions offering MBA programs in the area.
 The school offers full-time and part-time MBA coursework schedules.